The primary legal meaning of “issue”

 If the gift is intended to be distributed among children only and not to grandchildren or beyond, that is remoter generations, it would seem desirable to make that clear in a will.
 Clarity of expression is important to avoid problems of interpretation later.

-Take-away: Review testamentary arrangements periodically especially when personal relationships and family situations change, as to whether the wording in its context achieves your wishes.
+Review testamentary arrangements periodically as to whether the wording in its context achieves your wishes.
+Especially when there are changes in personal relationships and family situations.
 Seek the services of a wills and estates lawyer.
 The benefit of using an experienced lawyer to draft your will and advise is to maximise the prospects of precisely recording your intentions.

 1. Buick v Equity Trustees Executors and Agency Co Ltd HCA 65.